Climbing route: For types of ascents

 Climbers will also seek to improve the "style" in which a route is climbed.
 A route that uses a lot of aid climbing will be reclimbed with less and less aid until it is eventually "free climbed" (i.e. using no aid, either as a sport or a traditional climb).
 Greenpointing refers to the process of even removing any existing in-situ sport climbing protection bolts to ascend the route as a cleaner traditional climb.
 Alpine climbers seek to complete established high-altitude "expedition style" routes in alpine style with no supplemental oxygen or any fixed ropes, and even alone.
 Free solo climbers seek to ascend a route with no protection equipment whatsoever (e.g. as in the 2018 film, Free Solo).
 Some big wall climbers set speed records on routes (e.g. The Nose).

-Variations of routes

-North face of the Eiger: The original 1938 Heckmair Route (blue-line #2), contrasts with the 1966 Harlin Direttissima (pink-line #3), and the 1969 Japanese Direttissima (pink-line #6).
-Not shown is the 2006 Russian Direttissima which is an almost straight vertical line between the Harlin and Japanese routes.